Why is the psoas such a major player in our physical, mental and emotional well being?

-For a long time the importance of this deep core muscle was overlooked, but lately, yoga teachers and body workers are starting to see the relevance of the psoas muscle and its effect on its “owner”.
+For a long time the importance of this deep core muscle was overlooked, but now yoga teachers and bodyworkers see the importance of the psoas muscle and its effect on its “owner”.

 Big player in the hips